 hand sanitizers are a good alternative to antibacterial soap.

 This is true, but only in some cases.
-The FDA suggested that hand washing is the best way to prevent the spread of germs and bacteria.
+The FDA suggested that hand washing is the best way to prevent the spread of germs and bacteria (Beware of overwashing your hands, though).
 If you are unable to wash your hands, however, hand sanitizer is an acceptable alternative.

 The CDC, which has also recommended hand washing over hand sanitizer, explained that if you do use a hand sanitizer, use one containing at least 60% alcohol.
 Apply the sanitizer to the entire surface of your hands and fingers, and keep in mind that hand sanitizer will not remove dirt, grease, pesticides or chemicals from your hands.